Hmmm… looks like we can help you refine those numbers for better results and profitability!

 DownloadAnswers to Frequently Asked Questions about Month on Month Growth

 Month-over-month is a measure of business growth: in fact, it is the smallest unit of measurement used to objectively capture the growth rate of a business.
-A monthly growth rate calculator, also known as a month to month calculator, helps you arrive at this number.
+A monthly growth rate calculator, also known as a month on month calculator, helps you arrive at this number.

-The month on month growth calculator is often used for projections by start-ups and early-stage companies, since monthly growth rates are a great indicator of momentum in the short term, giving start-ups an idea of how quickly they may or may not be able to scale.
+The month on month growth calculator is often used for projections by start-ups and early-stage companies since monthly growth rates are a great indicator of momentum in the short term, giving start-ups an idea of how quickly they may or may not be able to scale.

 Growth data should not be restricted to just the finance and product teams: to understand if your resources are being used wisely and whether they are bringing in results, you need to apply the month on month growth calculator across all of your business’ departments.
 This will give you detailed data which may point to larger trends in the future.